-Let’s assume that you have been able to record memory and processor usage on all of your systems.
+Assume that you have been able to record memory and processor usage on all of your systems.
 With some effort, you have been able to inspect almost 250 of the computers, discovering that some of the systems are infected with malware and some are operating normally (without malware).
-But you’ve got 445 other systems that haven’t been inspected and you’d like to save some time and use the data you have to determine if the other 445 systems you have are infected or not.
+But you have 445 other systems that haven’t been inspected and you want to save time and use the data you have to determine if the other 445 systems you have are infected or not.

+type="note"

+Please keep in mind that this is a contrived demonstration of a machine learning approach; for a much more complete application of machine learning to detect malware, see "Disclosure: Detecting Botnet Command and Control Servers Through Large-Scale NetFlow Analysis" from the Proceedings of the 28th Annual Computer Security Applications Conference by Leyla Bilge, et al. (Full reference is available in Appendix B.)

+[AU: I moved the preceding out of a footnote and into a text note.
+Thanks, Kevin (PJE)]

-First start by loading up the data on the hosts you know about and inspecting it.
+This example will use R to build an algorithm that can be trained to perform the task of classifying systems as either infected or not.
+Start by loading the data on the hosts you know about and inspecting it.

+[AU: The above sentence was added by the TE.
+Change okay?
+Thanks, Kevin (PjE)]

+[AR: I modified slightly, that note in there did not keep the contiguous meaning of “task”]

+Listing 9-1

 memproc <- read.csv("data/memproc.csv", header=T)

 summary(memproc)

 ## host proc mem state

 ## crisnd0004: 1 Min. :-3.1517 Min. :-3.5939 Infected: 53

 ## crisnd0062: 1 1st Qu.:-1.2056 1st Qu.:-1.4202 Normal :194

 ## crisnd0194: 1 Median :-0.4484 Median :-0.6212

 ## crisnd0203: 1 Mean :-0.4287 Mean :-0.5181

 ## crisnd0241: 1 3rd Qu.: 0.3689 3rd Qu.: 0.2413

 ## crisnd0269: 1 Max. : 3.1428 Max. : 3.2184

 ## (Other) :241

 TE: Like comments in previous chapters, I strongly suggest that the directory structure for all examples should be the same and consistent with the set-up instructions in Chapter 2

+[AR: added, thanks]

+type="note"

+The data/memproc.csv file is available as part of the Chapter 9 download materials for this book, which you can find at www.wiley.com/go/datadrivensecurity

+[AU: Addition of note okay?
+Just wanted to remind readers where they can get this info.
+Thanks, Kevin (PjE)]

+[AR: is this the first place this appears?
+If it’s here I think we should also have it in other chapters as well]

-You can see there are 53 hosts identified as “infected” and 194 identified as “normal”.
-Also, notice that both the processor data and the memory information have been normalized (see the discussion of z-score in Chapter 5).
-But that will keep the numbers on the same scale.
-Scaling the variables like this is important when comparing across variables in some machine learning approaches.
-In order to explore this a bit more, let’s plot this data comparing the processor data to the memory and differentiate based on the malware state.
+You can see there are 53 hosts identified as “infected” and 194 identified as “normal.”
+Also notice that both the processor data and the memory information have been normalized (see the discussion of z-score in Chapter 5).
+That will keep the numbers on the same scale.
+Scaling the variables like this is important in some machine learning approaches when you’re comparing across variables.
+In order to explore this data a bit more, let’s plot this data, comparing the processor data to the memory, and differentiate it based on the malware state (see Figure 9-1).

+Listing 9-2

+# requires package : ggplot2

+# requires object: memproc (9-1)

+library(ggplot2)

 gg <- ggplot(memproc, aes(proc, mem, color=state))

 gg <- gg + scale_color_brewer(palette="Set2")

 gg <- gg + geom_point(size=3) + theme_bw()

 print(gg)

 TE: The ggplot2 package is not loaded by default in R Studio.
 I think all example code should include the package load statements, for completeness.

+[AR: in there now]

-Figure 9.1 Processor and memory across systems [FILENAME 793725c06f001]
+Figure 9-1: Processor and memory across systems [793725 c09f001.eps]